 On my third day in Seoul, Esra (my roommate from Turkey) and I spent the morning shopping for gifts in Namdaemun Market.
-I wanted to buy so many things but I had to stick to my budget because I wasn’t planning on being broke in Taiwan and I didn’t have much space left in my carry-on luggage.
-After a brief stop at the market’s “food court” for about half an hour, Esra and I split up for the day; she continue shopping while I went back to Namsan Park to visit the Hanok village since I didn’t get to go last time.
+I wanted to buy so many things but I didn’t have space left in my luggage and I also didn’t want to be broke during my trip to Taipei, Taiwan which was a few days away.
+After a brief rest at the market’s “food court” for about half an hour, Esra and I split up for the day; she continue shopping while I went back to Namsan Park to visit the Hanok village since I didn’t get to go last time.
 At the Park, I met a French family of Guadeloupian origin and we had a pleasant conversation (in French).
 They were visiting Seoul from Paris and seemed to be having a good time in Seoul.
 They were a bit confused about me speaking French since I told them that I was visiting Seoul from the US.
 I explained to them that I am Congolese-American but I spent some time in Congo and Belgium prior to moving to the US (French is spoken in both countries) and this seemed to have eased their confusion.

 After a pleasant straight 12 hours flight from San Francisco International Airport to Incheon International Airport, I arrived in Seoul, Korea on Aug 9th!
 I couldn’t believe it and I was super exited to meet my friend (Hailey) who lives there and to explore the city!
 After clearing through customs, I meet up with her and we took the subway to my hostel (Yellow Brick Hostel 2).

-While I was in Seattle, my friends suggested we take a trip to Vancouver, BC… and so we did.
+During my visit in Seattle, my friends suggested we take a trip to Vancouver, BC..
 My adventure in Canada didn’t start in Vancouver but in Richmond.
-We went to Richmond Night Market to taste some awesome Asian food.
+We went to the Richmond Night Market to taste some awesome Asian food.
 We tried street foods from various countries and interacted with the locals.
 Although we only spent an hour and half there, it was still very fun!
 After we left the market, we went straight to our rental apartment which was located in Chinatown.